gustavares/cos-tutorial/TUTORIAL.md

 In the controller function we get the `bucket` and `fileName` from the `req.params` object and the `operation` value from the `res.locals` object that was set in the previous middleware.
 Then we wrap the `getPresignedUrl` function in a `try/catch` block, if an error is caught we send it to the next middlware otherwise we return the `url` in a JSON format with a status 200.

-#### 3.2.3 **Get multipart upload url routes**
+#### 3.2.3 **Get multipart upload URLs route**
 ```
 GET /api/buckets/:bucketName/files/:key/presigned/upload/multipart
 ```
 Differently from the other upload route, the client will decide to call this one depending on the file size.
 You can only do multipart uploads if the file is larger than 5MB.
-It receives the `bucketName` and `fileName`, as route parameters and the number of `parts` as a query parameter.
+It receives the `bucketName` and `fileName` as route parameters and the number of `parts` as a query parameter.
 Responds with a status `200` and an object with the upload id and an array of objects with the signed URLs paired with an index.

 #### 3.2.4 **Complete multipart upload route**
 ```
 POST /api/buckets/:bucketName/files/:key/presigned/upload/multipart
 ```
-This route will be called by the front-end when it finished to upload all of the parts.
+This route will be called by the front-end after it finishes to upload all of the parts.
-It receives the same route parameters as the `GET` route, but also receives a body with the upload id and an array of objects with the part `ETag` paired with the corresponding index.
+It receives the same route parameters as the `GET` route, but also receives a body with the upload id and an array of objects with the parts `ETags` paired with the corresponding indexes.

 #### 3.2.5 **Abort multipart upload route**
 ```